 Eye to Eye

-FCAC Temporarily Closed – Eye to Eye Postponed.
+FCAC Temporarily Closed – Eye to Eye New Exhibition Dates.

 The impact of COVID-19 will be drastically felt by artists, arts workers as well as independent and small to medium organisations including FCAC.
 As a venue, our sustainability is largely tied to the delivery of our programs and hiring of our facilities, which has been adversely impacted by COVID-19.
 If you have the capacity to provide a financial contribution to support the artists, arts workers and communities we platform, you can do so by clicking here.